 Alejandro Gómez Guillén

-Alejandro enjoys leading Mozart and Haydn concertos from the violin in recent and upcoming seasons.
+An accomplished violinist, Alejandro enjoys leading Mozart and Haydn concertos from the violin in recent and upcoming seasons.
 He was concertmaster of Grand Junction Symphony Orchestra, Amherst Early Music Festival, and Junges Stuttgarter Bach Ensemble, with which he toured Germany and Italy including performances at Rheingau Music Festival and Berlin Philharmonie.
 He also returned to Oregon Bach Festival as a member of the Berwick Academy for Historical Performance.

 Alejandro had a rich musical upbringing as a chorister and violinist in his native Colombia.
 Following a move to the United States he pursued a Bachelor of Music in violin performance from Texas Christian University and Master of Music degrees in conducting and violin performance from the University of Colorado at Boulder.
 He holds a DMA in orchestral conducting from the same institution, and his doctoral research includes a critical edition of Colombian composer Jorge Pinzón’s violin concerto, and a guide using selected dances from Bach’s orchestral suites in their original form for developing orchestras through a historically informed approach to playing on modern instruments.
 His mentors include Gary Lewis, Helmuth Rilling, Matthew Halls, and Mei-Ann Chen.

 When not playing, leading ensembles, or reveling in the music of Bach, Alejandro enjoys singing, trail running, and making music with his wife, violinist Dr. Sarah Elizabeth Cranor and their Duo Anthracite.